Martha's Vineyard FAQ: 15 Questions Every First-Timer Asks

 Activities

-Q: Can I bike the whole island?
+Q: Can you bike the whole island?

 A: The paved bike path network covers the three down-island towns beautifully.
 The Oak Bluffs to Edgartown Beach Road path (10 km) is flat, scenic, and hugs the coastline.
-But up-island (West Tisbury, Chilmark, Aquinnah) doesn't have dedicated bike paths, and the roads are hilly with narrow shoulders.
-Doable for experienced cyclists, stressful for casual riders.
+But up-island (West Tisbury, Chilmark, Aquinnah) doesn't have dedicated bike paths, and the roads are hilly with narrow shoulders — doable for experienced cyclists, stressful for casual riders.

 Q: What's the best sunset spot?